Kyopolou

 Steam the charred vegetables to loosen their skins.

-As soon as they come out of the oven, transfer the hot peppers and eggplants to separate bowls and cover tightly with a plate or plastic wrap, letting them steam in their own heat for 15 minutes.
+Transfer the hot peppers and eggplants to a bowl and cover tightly with plastic wrap or a heavy plate.
+Let them steam in their own heat for 15 minutes.
+This old-school grandmother trick separates the skin from the flesh with zero effort.

 - 03